Tony Garnett

-Tony Garnett (3 April 1936 – 12 January 2020) was a British film and television producer, and actor.
+Tony Garnett (born Anthony Edward Lewis; 3 April 1936 – 12 January 2020) was a British film and television producer, and actor.
 Best known for his thirteen-year association with director Ken Loach, his work as a producer continued into the 21st century.

 Early life and career

 Born Anthony Edward Lewis in Birmingham, he lost his parents when young: his mother Ida (née Poulton) died when he was five from septicaemia following a back-street abortion, and his father Tom Lewis, a garage mechanic turned insurance salesman, committed suicide nineteen days later.
 Tony was raised by his maternal aunt and uncle, Emily and Harold Garnett, whose surname he adopted in his late teens (while also simplifying his forenames), and his younger brother Peter was raised by other relatives.
 Garnett attended the Central Grammar School in Birmingham and read psychology at University College, London.
 By his own admission, he spent most of his time acting in their drama society and on television.

 Beginning as an actor, Garnett appeared in An Age of Kings (1960), the BBC's mounting of Shakespeare's eight contiguous history plays, the courtroom film The Boys (1962), Edgar Wallace Mysteries episode Incident At Midnight (1962), several television plays by David Mercer, and an episode Catherine (1964) in the Teletale series, significant for his career because it led to his first meeting with its director, Ken Loach.